 AU: Broadly speaking, India has been the dominant power in South Asia by a distance.
 For smaller South Asian countries, China, already a South Asian player, offers them leverage as a counterweight to the Indian asymmetry.
 How do you see the new South Asian regionalism evolving in view of China’s rise as a great power in a region dominated by India?

-AN: There is human connection but not tremendous freight load.
+AN: There is a human connection but not a tremendous freight load.

 AU: That brings us to the Kerung-Kathmandu railways.
 There is a lot of expectation regarding the railways, perhaps the most important project in Nepal-China bilateral cooperation.
 Would it change the geopolitics of South Asia, as many see it?